 Meet Difference Maker James Morgan and cultural tourism entrepreneur.
-James was recently a participant of our most recent Indigenous Business Australia (IBA) Accelerator Program.
+James was a participant of our most recent Indigenous Business Australia (IBA) Accelerator Program.

 At 22 years old, Bininj man James Morgan has entered the entrepreneurial world.
 James has set out to build a for-purpose tourism business that serves community and customers, in partnership with his uncle and Koongarra traditional owner, Jeffrey Lee.